SettleMint

 Missing template feature inputsConfirm the selected published instrument template is linked to a usable token factory and includes the required feature configuration.

-Missing compliance optionsUse Enable compliance modules to confirm the needed compliance rules are selected and configured for the asset.
-If you selected a compliance template, every required control must appear in the final configuration.
+Missing compliance optionsUse Choose compliance controls to confirm the needed compliance rules are selected and configured for the asset.
+If you applied a policy template, every required control must appear in the final configuration.

 Empty country allow listAdd at least one allowed country, remove the country allow-list control, or choose a different compliance template.
 An empty allow list blocks every transfer, so DALP rejects it before deployment.